YannaCS/WoW-DataHub/README.md

 - **Interconnected database tables** with full referential integrity
 - **Business rule enforcement** through SQL triggers and Java validation
 - **Dynamic ETL processes** for data population from WoW API
-- **Real-time analytics** with 9 database views
+- **Real-time analytics** with 9 database views (7 shown on dashboard)
 - **Responsive web interface** with Bootstrap 5

 ## ✨ Features

 ### Core Functionality
-- **Player Management**: Create and manage player accounts with activity tracking
 - **Character System**:
-  - Create unique characters with race/clan combinations
-  - Manage character jobs, levels, and experience
-  - Track character wealth across multiple currencies
+  - Search characters by Player's last name
+  - Sort the result by chosen fields and order
+  - View character's detailed report
+  - Switch the equipped weapon with things only in the inventory and follow the business rules
 - **Inventory Management**:
   - Full inventory system with stack size validation
   - Equipment slots with type-specific constraints